suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

 ### Resources

-This was just a short intro to HTML & CSS.
+This was a short intro to HTML & CSS.

 There are lots of free resources out there that can help you build on what you have learnt and hopefully inspire you to build some amazing projects in the future.

-Or if you are thinking of a career in tech why not have a try!
+Or if you are thinking of a career in tech why not have a try and get started with the links below!

 [The story of your first website](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)